After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Roborock is one of the more innovative brands I’ve tested, and the S7 is proof of that.

-Currently, this is their latest robot vacuum, but with the pending release of the S7 MaxV, its flagship status won’t last.
+This is their latest robot vacuum, but with the pending release of the S7 MaxV, its flagship status won’t last.

 Roborock introduced several innovative features in the J7, coined in one fancy term: VibraRise.